Can You Really Get Links By Email Requests?

 Relevant incoming links may count as much as 40% toward top rankings in Google.

-But just sitting back and waiting for them to happen by accident isn’t a meaningful action plan.
+To show up in Google searches, you need adequate link authority based on the number and quality of other websites that link to yours.
+But just sitting back and waiting for links to happen by accident isn’t a meaningful action plan.
 One potentially fruitful approach is to find relevant websites and send them an email asking them to link to you.

 Email link requests have gotten a bad name.

 Most website owners with any degree of visibility on the web get link request emails.
 Most often these are poorly written and come from off-shore mass link builders.
 They’re pretty easy to identify and most people just delete them as spam.
-That’s one reason that at Rank Magic we follow up email link requests with a phone call (almost no one else does that!).
+So working with inexpensive foreign link builders seldom provides any true benefit.
+But that doesn’t mean it can’t be effective if it’s done properly.

 According to Website Magazine,